berserkware/waffleweb/docs/How-To-Guides/Static-Files.rst

 Adding Static Files
 ...................

-You can add static files to your project by creating a directory in your project with your ``STATIC_DIR`` (default is "/static") and putting your static files in there.
+You can add static files to your application by creating a directory in your project with your ``STATIC_DIR`` (default is "/static") and putting your static files in there.

 Changing the Static Directory .............................